zdaujdh/JustWatch-List-of-Titles/README.md

 # netflix_list_of_titles
-Scrape list of titles streamed by Netflix Japan from justwatch.com using Puppeteer
+Scrape movie titles streamed by Netflix Japan from justwatch.com by using Puppeteer

 ## Requirement
 Puppeteer needs Node.js >= 6.4.0.